 Lawford continued, "I made a few calls but in the end it was Chris Dumphy, a big Republican from Florida, who arranged everything at Bing Crosby's house for him.
 The Secret Service stayed next door at Jimmy Van Heusen's, and Frank didn't speak to him for weeks over that one, but I was the one who really took the brunt of it.
 He felt that I was responsible for setting Jack up to stay at Bing's -- Bing Crosby, of all people -- the other singer and a Republican to boot.
 Well, Frank never forgave me.
 He cut me off like that -- just like that."

-Frank could not believe what Lawford told him: that the President was coming to Palm Springs but would stay at Bing Crosby's Rancho Mirage residence near Palm Springs because Bobby didn't want him to stay with Frank.
+Frank could not believe what Lawford told him: that the President was coming to Palm Springs but would stay at Bing Crosby's residence near Palm Springs because Bobby didn't want him to stay with Frank.
 Frank called the attorney general in Washington.
 Bob explained it was impossible for the President to stay at his house because of the disreputable people who had been his houseguests.

 "Frank was livid," said Peter.
 "He called Bobby every name in the book, and then rang me up and reamed me out again.
 He was quite unreasonable, irrational, really.
 George Jacobs told me later that when he got off the phone, he went outside with a sledgehammer and started chopping up the concrete landing pad of his heliport.
 He was in a frenzy."